Reila-GitHubUID/HW2/README.md

 ## Usage

-This is a deployed portfolio that I can showcase my applications to potential employers and clients.
-Here you will be able to learn about me, find my contact information, and follow links to my projects and repositories.
+Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
+As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

 ## Credits